-The registration and start/finish is at the end of airport runway at Ingliston with the route exiting onto Lochend Road.
+The registration and start/finish is at the West end of the Ingliston showground between the A8 and the end of airport runway with the start exiting onto Lochend Road.
 If you are arriving by car or bike the 2nd gate off the A8 (Glasgow Road) will be open with Tour de Forth signs to direct you to the free parking.
 See the map in getting there under event information.

-Registration will open between 715 and 845am.
-Please bring your ID to collect your participant pack which contains a label & cable ties for your bike, a sticker for your helmet and a number with emergency contact details to be filled out on the back.
-Please fill this in and rather than put holes in your branded cycle top, we ask you to put this in your pocket with your phone.
+Registration will open between 715 and 830am.
+Please bring your ID to collect your participant pack which contains your bike number & cable ties to attach to your bike, a sticker for your helmet and a number with your emergency contact details pre-filled on the back.
+Please check the details are correct and rather than put holes in your special cycle top, we ask you to put this in your pocket with your phone.
 The helmet and bike number will identify you.

 We will have some catering with porridge and coffee available to purchase at the start.
 There will be portaloos at Ingliston and at the Feedstation.
 We will also have first aiders and bike mechanics to try and fix those things you forgot about but they will not have time to service your bike so do get it checked out this week!
 The Radio Forth truck will be there to add to the atmosphere and Pedalhouse are going to lead a short warm up at 845am.